Siege of Zoutleeuw: Siege

-Zoutleeuw, surrounded by swamps, was taken by a small detachment of two battalions troops with 16 artillery pieces under the command of lieutenant general Dedem.
+Zoutleeuw, surrounded by swamps, was taken by a small detachment of 15 battalions and 15 squadron's with 16 artillery pieces under the command of lieutenant general Dedem.
 The town was invested on 29 August and trenches were opened on 31 August.
 The Allied siege train arrived from Maastricht on 3 September.
 That same night, the besiegers attacked and captured a redoubt with little opposition.
 The infantry battalions carried the trenches within 100 yards of the town, the siege artillery quickly following them.

 Before the Allied artillery batteries could open fire, the French governor brigadier general Dumont decided to surrender on 4 September after Dedem threatened to kill the entire garrison of 400 men if they continued to resist.
 The town and citadel were occupied by 200 Allied troops on 5 September.
 The garrison marched out on 7 September to become prisoners of war in Maastricht, the officers being allowed to retain their swords and baggage.